jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Here is a list of a few ambiguity risks when using peels:

-- Multiple shape peel types may suggest the existance of another symbol.
+- Multiple shape peel types may suggest the existence of another symbol.
-- Line peels may suggest the existance of multiple lines.
+- Line peels may suggest the existence of multiple lines.

 Ambiguity risks will be widely covered in the ‘Diagram Metrics’ in the book ‘Symbol Language Advanced’.